SS Californian: In popular culture

+In the 1997 James Cameron film Titanic, there is a deleted scene of the Californian narrative, showing the telegraph operators of each ship and their interaction.
+Per Cameron, the scene was later cut as to not "distract from the main story".
+Additionally, an easter egg supposedly confirmed in a later interview with Cameron, can be seen around 2:06:55, just after Molly Brown states "Now there's something you don't see every day".
+On the left side of the scene, a brief flash of light can be seen just above the lifeboat, thought to represent the Californians mast headlight seen on the horizon.

 The involvement of Californian in the sinking of the Titanic is examined in the 2012 BBC TV drama SOS – The Titanic Inquiry.
 The drama tells the story of the original British Inquiry into the sinking of Titanic, which decided, using the facts that were available at the time, whether Californian was in near enough proximity to the vessel to rescue some, if not all, of the 1,500 lives lost.

 The 2016 novel The Midnight Watch by David Dyer explores the Titanic tragedy from the perspective of the crew of Californian.
 The narrative centres around a fictional American reporter who tries to uncover what really happened on board Californian that fateful night.